CR3Labs/other-page-connect/README.md

 ## Features

+- 🔐 Simple Auth - Batteries included wallet connect and authentication.
 - 💡 TypeScript Ready — Get types straight out of the box.
 - 🌱 Ecosystem Standards — Uses top libraries such as [wagmi](https://github.com/wagmi-dev/wagmi).
 - 🖥️ Simple UX — Give users a simple, attractive experience.
 - 🌞🌚 Light/Dark/Auto Modes — Predesigned color themes.

 and much more...

+## Packages

+- [`opconnect`](packages/opconnect) - Wallet connect modal and button components.
+- [`opconnect-next-siwop`](packages/opconnect-next-siwop) - Authenticate your users using their [Other Page](https://other.page) accounts.
+- [`opconnect-next-siwe`](packages/opconnect-next-siwe) - Authenticate your users using an Ethereum Signature.

 ## Quick Start